stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-One of, one of yours.
+One of-- one of yours.

 #### TIM

+SamTheQuiche asks:

-SamTheQuiche asks: "Are clones important enough to Stellar Firma that they would try to make a clone the ideal human?
+>"Are clones important enough to Stellar Firma that they would try to make a clone the ideal human?
 If so, does Stellar Firma prioritize genetic advantages (better problem solving, more cooperative disposition, etc.) or would they make clones as aesthetically pleasing as possible?"

 #### BEN

 So, I like that this question has dressed up in many words what is the fundamental question which is, are clones sexy?

-#### TIM [crosstalk]
+#### TIM

 Are.
 Clones.
 Sexy?

-#### BEN [crosstalk]
+#### BEN

-Read it between the lines, that is what... that is what's really being asked here.
+_(crosstalk)_ Reading between the lines, that is what... that is what's really being asked here.

 #### TIM

-When a clone walks past, do heads turn and people say "*Dang!* Look at that clone!" [__BEN:__ Yeah.]
+When a clone walks past, do heads turn and people say "*Dang!* Look at that clone!"

+#### BEN

+Yeah.

+#### TIM

 Is that happening?
 I think clones are incredibly important to Stellar Firma in their function, but I feel like Stellar Firma holds them in complete contempt.
 Like, I think it's that weird mix of, like, these things mean that we can work at all, but I'm better than you, and I don't care.

 #### BEN